Headaches are the most common complaint made by patients. They include pain in the head, face, oral cavity and upper cervical areas close to the head.

 Treatments for some of the headaches listed above are obvious.
 For instance, someone suffering due to a magnesium deficiency should take magnesium.
 Someone with stress-related headaches should use stress-reduction techniques and/or attempt to eliminate causes of stress in their life.
 Sufferers of allergy-related headaches should seek allergy treatment (see AET or detoxification).
 People with structural- or alignment-related headaches should have those issues corrected.

-Practitioners who can dramatically assist with headaches include chiropractors, acupuncturists, biologic dentists, allergy therapists, naturopaths (detoxification plus nutrient assimilation) and physicians dealing with natural hormone therapy.
+Practitioners who can dramatically assist with headaches include chiropractors, acupuncturists, naturopaths (detoxification, nutrient assimilation, food sensitivity testing) and physicians dealing with natural hormone therapy.

 Products/supplements used to treat many of the potential underlying causes of headaches include magnesium, B vitamins (especially B2, B3, and B12), herbs such as garlic, ginkgo biloba, and feverfew.
 Most pharmaceutical drugs only provide symptomatic relief.